 Once the oil is hot, add cumin seeds, and let them crackle.
 It will take a few moments.
 Do not burn them.

-As soon as you get the aroma of cumin seeds, add diced onions, minced garlic, ginger.
+As soon as you get the aroma of cumin seeds, add diced onions, minced garlic, and ginger.
 Mix it well.
 Add salt.
 This will speed up the cooking of onions.
 Let the onions cook until they turn light yellow or brown in color.

 At this time, add diced tomatoes and salt.
 Cover the pan and let all ingredients cook for 3-4 minutes.

-Then add turmeric, chilly powder, curry powder, black pepper.
+Then add turmeric, chilly powder, curry powder, and black pepper.
 Saute the dry spices into the onions for 2 minutes.

 Then add a cup of coconut milk and stir.
 Let it simmer for 4-5 minutes